algolia/rollup-jest-boilerplate/README.md

 yarn watch
 ```

-This will regenerate the build files each time a source file is changed.
+This will regenerate the build files each time a source file is changed and serve on http://127.0.0.1:5000.

 ### Previewing umd build in the browser